Get a free consultation

 We all know that people form judgments about us within the first few seconds of meeting us.
 The same is true for presentations.

 If you don’t capture your audience’s attention at the outset, you risk losing them before you’ve begun.
 So how can you make an impact in those crucial first few seconds of your talk?
+Our presentation coaches share their top tips:

-Start with a bang
+Start your presentation with a bang

 The first few seconds of your presentation are critical, so don’t waste them.
 To make an impact in your presentations, start with a bang.
-Grab your audience’s attention with a surprising statistic, an intriguing question, or a powerful quote.
+Grab your audience’s attention with a surprising statistic, an interesting question, or a powerful quote.
 For example, imagine you’re giving a talk on health and safety and you open with, “By the time I’ve finished this presentation, 100 people somewhere in the world will have died from an industrial injury.”
 Or “Why is it that we care more about our employees’ timekeeping than we do about their mental health?”

 Be bold.
 Surprise your audience.
 Build anticipation.
 Make them curious about what comes next.

-Tell a story
+Tell a story to start your presentation

 People love stories, and they’re a great way to engage your audience emotionally.
 The late CEO of Apple, Steve Jobs, famously gave a speech at Stanford University which he opened by simply saying, “Today I’m going to tell you three stories from my life.
 That’s it.
 No big deal.
 Just three stories.”
 You could sense his student audience instantly relaxing and giving him their full attention.